 Director: Paul W.S.
 Anderson Released: 2004

-The Mixed Bag of the Alien Series
+The Mixed Bag of the Alien Universe

 Director: Jean-Pierre Jeunet Released: 1997

-Considered the black sheep of the Alien film series (debatable with Alien 3), Alien: Resurrection gets a bad rap due to its shift in tone.
+Considered the black sheep of the Alien movie universe (debatable with Alien 3), Alien: Resurrection gets a bad rap due to its shift in tone.
 In many ways Alien: Resurrection is a dark comedy and satire but this seems to have fallen on deaf ears.
 While this helps to address the shift in tone, much of it misses the mark because it's just not executed well.
-In most films, any injection of humor usually bodes well, but in a film series such as Alien, it has been despair that has been the primary mood, and Alien: Resurrection has none of that.
+In most films, any injection of humor usually bodes well, but in a film line such as Alien, it has been despair that has been the primary mood, and Alien: Resurrection has none of that.
 Director Jean-Pierre Jeunet has admitted as much due to the fact that matching the previous tone (and inevitably due to Alien 3's financial and critical failure) would have been difficult to attain.
 Despite all of this, Resurrection still manages to be fun and have some several standout scenes.
 The pirate ship Betty's ragtag crew has exactly the type of camaraderie and attitudes that you'd expect and actor Ron Pearlman's Johner, particularly stands out, and provides most of, if not all of the effective comedic relief.

 Director: Ridley Scott Released: 2017